Two things caught our attention this week.

 As mental health awareness week draws to a close, for many it’s been a great opportunity to start conversations and share personal stories about mental health – a wonderful thing that we definitely need more of!
 However, it’s also important to reflect on the causes behind poor mental health too and it is clear inequality is one of those.
 Especially as the relationship between money worries and poor mental health seems to be growing even stronger for younger generations.

 At the root of this rising inequality sits our money and banking system.
 Banks create most of the money in our economy, and most of it is used to bid up the prices of financial assets.
-Those assets are held predominantly by the better-off, and as the price of them rises, wealth is concentrated in the hands of the rich.
+Those assets are held predominantly by the better-off and so, as the price of them rises, wealth gets even more concentrated in the hands of the rich.
 To close the gap between rich and poor, we have to fix this broken system and get banks working for the whole of society, not just an elite few.